 Vampires have always been popular in entertainment.
-From shows, to movies, and to novels, they are everywhere.
-Given the popularity of this subgenre, it’s not surprising to see the success of shows like The Originals and The Vampire Diaries go through the roof.
+From series to films, and to novels, they are everywhere.
+Given the popularity of this sub-genre, it’s not surprising to see the success of shows like The Originals and The Vampire Diaries go through the roof.

 - The Vampire Diaries

 The plot revolves around two sexy vampire brothers who blend in with humans, toy with them at their will, and move on before anyone notices how they never age.
 Things go south when both of them fall for a teenage girl in school, leading to a fierce rivalry between the brothers.